Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Examples of submanifolds satisfying the pinching condition

 Consequently, Proposition \ref{ex} provides geometrically distinct isometric immersions of manifolds diffeomorphic to the torus $\Sf^1 \times \Sf^{n-1}$ for $n\geq4$, which also satisfy condition \eqref{1}.
 Thus, we obtain numerous compact, geometrically distinct submanifolds that strictly satisfy \eqref{1} at every point.
 Moreover, this strict form is preserved under sufficiently small smooth deformations of any such example.

-\begin{example}[\bf{Totally geodesic submanifolds of a CROSS}] \emph{As mentioned in the introduction, it follows immediately from the Gauss equation that if an isometric immersion $ f\colon M^n\to\accentset{\sim}{M}^{n+m} $ is totally geodesic and satisfies condition \eqref{1}, then the manifold $M^n$ has weakly $1/4$-pinched sectional curvatures.
+\begin{example}[\bf{Totally geodesic submanifolds of a CROSS}] \emph{As mentioned in the introduction, if an isometric immersion $f\colon M^n\to\accentset{\sim}{M}^{n+m}$ is totally geodesic and satisfies condition \eqref{1}, then the manifold $M^n$ has weakly $1/4$-pinched sectional curvatures.
 If in addition $M^n$ is compact, then by Theorem 1 in \cite{BSacta}, $M^n$ is either diffeomorphic to a spherical space form or locally symmetric.
-In case $M^n$ is locally symmetric and non-flat, then its universal cover is a rank-one symmetric spaces, namely the complex projective space $\CP^{n/2}$, the quaternionic projective space $\HP^{n/4}$ and the Cayley plane $\OP^2$. }
+In case $M^n$ is locally symmetric and non-flat, then its universal cover is a CROSS (rank-one symmetric space), namely the complex projective space $\CP^{n/2}$, the quaternionic projective space $\HP^{n/4}$ and the Cayley plane $\OP^2$. }